 There is a beautiful verse from the Bible I passionately love and believe in, “Do not gloat when your enemy falls; when he stumbles, do not let your heart rejoice” (Proverbs 24:17)

 Sadly, many do gloat.
 They see celebrities’ falls as them finally receiving their comeuppance.
 And sadly, often, it is not even directed at an enemy, but at someone you know.
 May be even someone you love or once admired.

-SRK was the star we grew up with – from our school days.
-The liking has spilled over to our kids too.
+SRK was the star we grew up with – from our school days (Cue: DDLJ theme music).
+The love and adulation has spilled over to our kids too.
 Suddenly, a faction of people want to paint him as a bad parent and a villain.
 Incredible respect to the officers such as Narcotics Control Bureau (NCB) Zonal director Sameer Wankhede who did their job well.
 But, as a journalist and a mother, the way this issue is snowballing, saddens me too.
 Is it because we love our celebrities so much this side of the world, that we feel our anger is justified whenever they fall short of our ideals?

 Every time a journalist messes up, the media as a whole gets beaten up.
 Yet I have been honoured to work with extremely hardworking, fair, courageous, non-biased and committed journalists across the world.
 A bad teacher does not define education, a poor minister does not define a church, a bad doctor or a botched up surgery does not cancel out the sweat and tears of countless hardworking healthcare professionals.
 Heroes fall too.
 If you and I cannot help them, at least don’t gloat when they fall.

 Every time a child messes up, we parents are doubly hit – for their sake and for our own.
 Good children belong to the public, the community, the extended family and the church, so called ‘bad children’ apparently belong just to their parents.